Agramm18/Patient_Management_System_v.05/docs/setup/DB_SETUP.md

 - Role `9`
 - Default request status `3`

-`ShowCurrentRequests` currently reads access-management rows for admin menu option `1`.
-It joins `access_management`, `accounts`, `departments`, and `roles`, then prints:
+`ShowCurrentRequests` contains a query that joins `access_management`, `accounts`, `departments`, and `roles`, then prints:

 - Requesting account name
 - Requested department name
 - Requested job
 - Requested role name

 The current query does not filter by `request_status`, so it can display more than only pending requests when older approved or rejected rows exist.
+The repository is not currently connected to `MenuController`, `SubMenuController`, or `ServiceController`; the active service handlers only log startup.

 ### Password and Status Updates

 - `UpdateUserPassword` changes the password hash, sets status ID `1`, clears the password-change flag, and enables menu access.
 - `UpdateSystemAccountPassword` changes only the password hash.
 - `ExecutePWSDPolicy` sets status ID `4`, `5`, or `7`.

+The schema requires a non-null `password_hash`.
+The current Java registration correction path can pass a null hash, and the full `PasswordService` path clears the original character array before it constructs the string used for hashing.
+These are application defects, not schema requirements, and are tracked in `../project_info/ToDo.md`.

 ## Migration for Existing Databases